nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/commissioning.rst

 Commissioning scenarios
 ***********************

-The commissioning in OpenThread can be either on-mesh or external.
+The commissioning in OpenThread can be either on-mesh (inside the Thread network) or external (outside of the Thread network).
-Native commissioning is not supported by OpenThread.
+Native commissioning (the Commissioner Candidate uses a Thread interface) is not supported by OpenThread.

 .. _thread_ot_commissioning_types_on-mesh: